🔑 Key Takeaways

 | Common Side Effects | Injection site redness, mild water retention, vivid dreams | Water retention, tingling hands/feet, mild headache |

-Height growth requires open epiphyseal growth plates — the cartilaginous zones at the ends of long bones that allow bones to lengthen.
-These plates close permanently in your late teens, typically by age 16–18 in girls and 18–21 in boys.
+No. Height growth requires open epiphyseal growth plates — cartilaginous zones at the ends of long bones that allow bones to lengthen.
+These plates close permanently in late teens, typically by 16–18 in girls and 18–21 in boys.

-Once your growth plates are closed, no amount of GH or IGF-1 will make your bones longer.
-What you can expect is better bone density over time, which is a legitimate benefit — but it has nothing to do with height.
+Once growth plates are closed, no amount of GH or IGF-1 will make bones longer.
+Sermorelin can improve bone density over time — a legitimate benefit — but it has nothing to do with height.

-In children and adolescents with documented GH deficiency and open growth plates, sermorelin can support catch-up growth.
-That's a clinical use case under medical supervision, not a general fitness application.
+In children with documented GH deficiency and open growth plates, sermorelin can support catch-up growth under medical supervision.
+That's a completely different clinical use case.

 Sermorelin and Hypothyroidism